Advice From 5 Women And A Guy Who Won $1.25 Million To Do Good

 Struck by the 2018 class of mainly women awardees, I wondered — do women bring special skills or sensibilities to the world of social entrepreneurship?
 I also wanted to find out what surprising lessons these award winners have learned in their work and what advice they have for other nonprofit leaders.

-Barbara Pierce Bush was honored for Global Health Corps, which she cofounded in 2009.
+Barbara Pierce Bush was honored for Global Health Corps, which she co-founded in 2009.
 The group selects young professionals with an interest in global health and sends them for a year to work at health organizations and government agencies in East and Southern Africa and the U.S. So far nearly 900 fellows have served.

 Bush said the lesson she learned was to be prepared — and to roll with it: "I wish I had known you can plan as much as you can, do all the homework, and you're more effective that way — but then real life happens."

-Note: Editor's note: The Skoll World Forum is a funder of NPR.